-Johns Hopkins University, represented TITLE (the Journal), entitled d by Johns Hopkins Uni iversity Press (the Press), shall consider publishing your contribution to JOURNAL (the Article). including but not limite , you, as Author of the Article, hereby grant and transfer exclusively to the Press all ed to copyright, during the full term of copyright in the United States of America and ue in which the Article appears. or permit its publication, as a part of a database or online site; (4) to include based database that accepts contributi as PubMedCentral.
-All online posting any book you may write the Article in your insti- ions from outside the in guses (3, 4, 5) are grant rights: (1) to use the Article in your own teaching activities; (2) to publish the Article, e or edit; (3) to include the Article in your own personal or departmental institutional itutional repository provided the repository is institution specific and not a discipline-institution; (5) to include your Article, if required by law , in an open access archive such the final manuscript version of the Article only, not the final published version ragraph you agree to credit the Press as publisher and the copyright holder as follows: Copyright © <year></year> Johns I <month>, <year></year></month> , pages < ss.
-This article first appeared in JOURNAL TITLE , Volume <#>, Issue <#>, electronic; (2) to license abstracts, quo to third persons; (4) to license others to otations, extracts, reprint to create abstracts of the limited to the following: (1) to publish the Article in any media, whether paper or its, and/or translations of the work for publication; (3) to license reprints of the Article e Article and to index the Article; (5) to license secondary publishers to reproduce the including electronic on-line databases; and (6) to license the Article for document sole author(s); that you have not preinformed the Press in writing; that you eviously published, or ou have used all reason Article is original, that you have full power to make this Agreement, that you are the agreed to publish, the Article in whole or in part elsewhere, except as you have table care to ensure that all facts and statements in the Article are true; and that the y, common law, statutory copyright, or other personal or property rights. rights to separate use of the Article, a percent (40%) of that portion of the fe If any fee collected by the Press is les and if the Press has yo ee collected that exceeds ss than two hundred fift undred fifty dollars (\$250.00) is collected by the Press for the licensing of subsidiary our current address, the Press will, within ninety (90) days of receipt, pay you forty s \$250, dividing the remaining sixty percent (60%) between the Journal and the Press ty dollars (\$250.00), no portion will be paid to you; instead the entire amount will be and the Press (to cover licensing costs).
-Press, Journals Publishing Division, 2 715 N. Charles Street, E , as instructed, to either the journal's editorial office or Johns Hopkins University Baltimore, MD 21218.
+iversity Press (the Press), shall consider publishing your contribution to JOURNAL (the Article). including but not limit l, you, as Author of the Article, hereby grant and transfer exclusively to the Press all ted to copyright, during the full term of copyright in the United States of America and ue in which the Article appears. or permit its publication, as a part of a database or online site; (4) to include based database that accepts contributi as PubMedCentral.
+All online posting the Article in your institute article in your institute from outside the in uses (3, 4, 5) are grant rights: (1) to use the Article in your own teaching activities; (2) to publish the Article, e or edit; (3) to include the Article in your own personal or departmental institutional itutional repository provided the repository is institution specific and not a disciplinenstitution; (5) to include your Article, if required by law , in an open access archive such ted for the final manuscript version of the Article only, not the final published version ragraph you agree to credit the Press as publisher and the copyright holder as follows: Copyright © <year></year> Johns F <month></month> , <year></year> , pages < ss.
+This article first appeared in JOURNAL TITLE , Volume <#>, Issue <#>, electronic; (2) to license abstracts, quo to third persons; (4) to license others t tations, extracts, reprin o create abstracts of the climited to the following: (1) to publish the Article in any media, whether paper or ats, and/or translations of the work for publication; (3) to license reprints of the Article e Article and to index the Article; (5) to license secondary publishers to reproduce the including electronic on-line databases; and (6) to license the Article for document sole author(s); that you have not pre informed the Press in writing; that you viously published, or ou have used all reason Article is original, that you have full power to make this Agreement, that you are the agreed to publish, the Article in whole or in part elsewhere, except as you have nable care to ensure that all facts and statements in the Article are true; and that the y, common law, statutory copyright, or other personal or property rights. rights to separate use of the Article, a percent (40%) of that portion of the fe If any fee collected by the Press is les and if the Press has you e collected that exceeds than two hundred fift undred fifty dollars (\$250.00) is collected by the Press for the licensing of subsidiary our current address , the Press will, within ninety (90) days of receipt, pay you forty s \$250, dividing the remaining sixty percent (60%) between the Journal and the Press. ty dollars (\$250.00), no portion will be paid to you; instead the entire amount will be and the Press (to cover licensing costs).
+Press, Journals Publishing Division, 27 715 N. Charles Street, I I, as instructed, to either the journal's editorial office or Johns Hopkins University Baltimore, MD 21218.
 We are unable to publish your article without a signed copy agreement and provide home address.
-William Brenche Author's Signature Date William Breichner Journals Publisher Johns Hopkins University Press Author's Name (please print) Street Address (please print) - City, State, Zip Code, Country (please print) - (Please update home address in order to - on fees due.)
+William Brenche Author's Signature Date William Breichner Journals Publisher Johns Hopkins University Press Author's Name (please print) Street Address (please print) City, State, Zip Code, Country (please print)